NuGet/Home/proposed/2022/AssetTargetFallback-DependenciesResolution.md

 #### AssetTargetFallback and warnings

-At this point, we're not going to raise any warnings if AssetTargetFallback was used.
+At this point, we're not going to raise any warnings if AssetTargetFallback was used to select a package dependency.

 - We can raise the same warning as the usual ATF case.
 Similar logic applies as to the no warning scenario.
 In this case we'd be louder about a potential error.
 - Raise a different warning specifically targeting this scenario.
 Specifically address this particular scenario.
 Similarly to earlier, the runtime experience will not have been affected by this selection.